 — In a nutshell, we're putting you on probation.
 You've been late every day for two weeks and we need a reliable receptionist.

 Did you like the comic?
 I'm not sure that a coconut shell would even be big enough to hold that marketing plan!

 Did you find this idiom useful?
 Why not sign-up for my free newsletter to learn about new updates to my website?
-My newsletter also links to new lessons, helpful information and notices about my writing contests.
+My newsletter also links to new lessons, helpful information and notices about my English courses.